Xon77/Live4Life/README.md

 ***Live 4 Life*** has been mainly tested with macOS 10.14.6 Mojave on a MacBook Pro 15" and the GUI has been adapted for macOS 12.4 Monterey on a MacBook Pro M1 16".

-It has also been tested on Linux and works considering that you have a minimum resolution of 1920×1200.
+It has also been tested on Linux and works considering that you have a minimum resolution of 1920×1200 or a little bit higher.
 The reason why I do not switch from Mac to Linux is that I often used [Dante](https://www.audinate.com/products) to send multiple channels via ethernet in some concert halls.
 Since Dante virtual sound cards are not available for linux, you need to buy specific expensive sound cards to use Dante.

 For Windows, I do not know, since I do not have this OS to test.
-Let me know.
+Let me know if you can.

 ## Requirements